Neck Care in KL Without Surgery

 Slipped disc, spondylosis, bone spurs, and spinal canal stenosis result from neglecting minor issues.
 Constant or frequent aches in the neck are signs of instabilities in muscles, ligaments, spinal discs, or spinal joints.

-When one neglects minor issues or gets improperly treated, it leads to damage.
+When one neglects minor issues or gets improperly cared for, it leads to damage.
 For example, a damaged spinal disc leads to a slipped disc & spondylosis.
 The most common finding in patients with a slipped disc in the neck is bone spurs or facet hypertrophy.
 In addition to the bone spurs, patients may present with varying ligamentous hypertrophy or thickening.
 Thickening or hypertrophy of ligaments of the neck is common in those who neglect a frequent flare-up.

 Clinical speaking, the most dangerous thickening is the thickening of ligamentum flavum.
 Ligamentum flavum thickening or hypertrophy is the leading cause of spinal canal stenosis.
 Spinal canal stenosis compresses the spinal cord and spinal nerves.
 A severely compressed spinal cord can lead to partial or complete paralysis.

 Surgeons recommend neck surgery for canal stenosis, thickening of ligamentum flavum, or slipped disc resulting from a slipped disc.
-But, you don’t have to have surgery to recover from neck pain or a slipped disc.
+But, you don’t have to have surgery to recover from neck discomfort or a slipped disc.
 Even canal stenosis and hypertrophy of ligamentum flavum are treatable without surgery or injections!

-Neck Pain & Spine Surgery
+Neck Discomfort & Spine Surgery

 As mentioned earlier, neck issues originate from weakness in muscles and ligaments.
 Muscles and ligaments of the neck provide stability for our neck needs.
 Chronic muscle and ligament issues are the leading factors in developing slipped discs, spondylosis, spinal stenosis, and bone spurs.
 In short, slipped disc patients suffer from co-condition that impacts the slipped disc segment in the adjacent segments.
-Spine surgery fails to address all neck pain comprehensively.
+Spine surgery fails to address all neck discomfort comprehensively.
 Therefore, the need for frequent or additional surgical procedures.

 In short, if you have neck issues, don’t ignore them.
 And if you have dismissed them and now suffer from a slipped disc, canal stenosis, or bone spurs, don’t make the mistake of opting for spine surgery.
 Even minor surgical intervention has complications.
 Surgery on the spine should be the absolute last option.
 In other words, you should exhaust an effective non-surgical route before opting for any form of surgery.